 The visitors’ center at the European Parliament is called Parlamentarium.
 We loved it!

-The visitor’s center of the EU Parliament, the Parlamentarium, is one of our favorite museums in Belgium and definitely something you need to do while in Brussels.
-Coincidently, our favorite hotel, Radisson Red is almost right next to it.
+Pro travel tip: The visitor’s center of the EU Parliament, the Parlamentarium, is one of my favorite museums in Belgium.
+Coincidently, my favorite hotel, Radisson Red is almost right next to it.

 The lack of proper flag instructions has caused the Belgian flag to have horizontal stripes with different ordered colors in the past, sometimes causing confusion as to which country the flag belongs to.
 Not the best thing to be confusing in, say, times of war.